-Filing Property Insurance Claims For Hurricane Irma Damage
+Filing Property Insurance Claims For Florida Storm Damage

-Hurricane Irma is the largest storm to hit Florida since Hurricane Andrew in 1992.
-With mandatory evacuations and 185 mph winds – the threat to human lives and homes is apparent.
-If your home, condominium, or business property has been damaged by a storm, hurricane, tornado, or other wind event, it is important to act quickly in order to protect your property and to preserve your ability to pursue a property insurance claim for the repair of this damage.
+Hurricane Sally is the most significant storm to hit Florida in a while.
+If your home, condominium, or business property has been damaged by a storm, hurricane, tornado, or other wind events, it is important to act quickly in order to protect your property and to preserve your ability to pursue a property insurance or water damage claim for the repair of this damage.
 If you do not take immediate action, your property may incur additional damage by being exposed to the elements because of the initial storm damage.

 Although you should always consult with an insurance claim professional when placing a significant property damage claim, the following insurance claim tips will help you through the claim process.

 Deadline for Filing a Flood Damage Proof of Loss: